-interference (all we've ever had is each other) explores sounds made through the unstable intertwinning of Saxophones and amplification systems.
-That is, the resulting sounds are composites of human, mechanical, and electronics actions; if one of the elements is removed, sound would be replaced by silence.
+interference (all we've ever had is each other) explores sounds made through the unstable intertwining of Saxophones and amplification systems.
+That is, the resulting sounds are composites of human, mechanical, and electronic actions; if one of the elements is removed, sound would be replaced by silence.

 Commissioned by Quasar with the assistance of the Canada Council for the Arts.